Vegan panna cotta with figs

 METHOD

-1. Put coconut milk, agar agar, maple syrup and vanilla seeds into a small pan.
+1. Put coconut cream, agar agar, maple syrup and vanilla seeds into a small pan.
 Gently bring it up to boil then simmer for a few minutes stirring frequently.

 2. OPTIONAL STEP: to be able to unmould panna cotta easier, you may want to grease the ramekins with a tiny bit of flavourless oil (like refined coconut oil, for example).